Testing Tail Weight of a Distribution Via Hazard Rate: Introduction

-To prove our main result, we analyze under what conditions the proxy quantity and associated test statistic will be successful.
-The proxy quantity is guaranteed to lie on the correct side of a threshold that separates light-tailed distributions from $(\alpha, \rho)$-heavy-tailed ones.
-Thus, we analyze the number of samples required for $\hat S$, calculated from samples, to lie on the correct side of the threshold in both the light-tailed and heavy-tailed cases.
-More precisely, in calculating $\hat S$, we incur two main sources of error: first, we approximate derivatives involved in computation of $S$ by the discrete derivative/difference quotient; second, our algorithm uses order statistics from the samples to define the buckets, which introduces error in the estimation of the lengths of the buckets.
-In order to analyze sample complexity, we reason about Lipschitzness to analyze the former, and for the latter, we evaluate the concentration of order statistics.
+We determine the sample complexity for the algorithm in the defined setting by showing that if we draw ``enough'' samples, $\hat S$ is an accurate estimate of $S$ (Theorem~\ref{thm:main}) and lies on the correct side of the threshold for any underlying distribution.
+In calculating $\hat S$, we incur two main sources of error: first, we approximate derivatives involved in computation of $S$ by the discrete derivative/difference quotient; second, our algorithm uses order statistics from the samples to define the buckets, which introduces error in the estimation of the lengths of the buckets.
+Our assumption about smoothness allows us to analyze the former, and for the latter, we evaluate the concentration of order statistics.

-Precise estimation of bucket endpoints from samples is challenging, since a small amount of probability mass could lie in a very large interval.
-By using the fact that order statistics from the uniform distribution concentrate well, and by constructing a map from these to order statistics of an arbitrary distribution, we show that all the approximation errors are small when enough samples are drawn per bucket and enough buckets are used, allowing us to determine the number of samples sufficient for distinguishing between the classes we desire to distinguish between.
-We discuss the details of the sample complexity and success probability of this result and argue the correctness of the algorithm in \Cref{sec:details_bucketing}, \Cref{ch:main_result} and \Cref{sec:concentration_of_os}.
+It is worth noting that precise estimation of bucket endpoints from samples is challenging, since a small amount of probability mass could lie in a very large interval.
+Indeed, this is the most technically-interesting portion of the analysis and includes results on finite-sample concentration of order statistics, which, to the best of our knowledge, are novel.
+We discuss the details of the sample complexity and success probability of this result and argue the correctness of the algorithm in Section~\ref{sec:details_bucketing}, Section~\ref{ch:main_result}, and Section~\ref{sec:concentration_of_os}.
+To our knowledge, this is the first algorithm with finite sample guarantees to test the shape of the tail weight of a distribution with unbounded support.

+Indeed, the novelty of our finite-sample guarantee is underscored by our result showing that without some structural assumptions, no finite sample algorithm can succeed.
+In particular, in Section~\ref{sec:hardness-main-body}, we develop two classes of distributions, one light-tailed and one that is heavy-tailed over a large but non-contiguous portion of the support, that cannot be distinguished with finitely many samples.
+The family of heavy-tailed distributions involves embedding hard instances into non-contiguous small parts of a light-tailed distribution, thereby ``fooling'' any finite-sample algorithm into classifying distributions from this class as light-tailed distributions.